Fenou97/Jean-Darius_Portfolio/README.md

 DATA PREPARATION

-The raw data contains has been imported to Microsot Power BI for analyis.
+The raw data has been imported to Microsot Power BI for analyis.
 It contains some inconsitencies that muust be handled to make it suitable for the analyis.

 Features engineering

 We created new feature called Time by spliting the original column datetime (3/1/2024  10:15:51 AM) into Column (Date) → 3/1/2024 and Column 2 (Time) → 10:15:51 AM.
 The Column (Time) → 10:15:51 AM is also splitted into Column (Time) → 10:15:51 and Column (Time Period) → AM/PM.
 This will enable us to identify the period that the company experience peak sales.

 Data Cleaning (missing values, duplicate values)

 Data profiling technique has been implemented to analyze the data to better understand its structure, quality, and content.
-9% of the variable card are empty.
-However, this variable will not conttribute to our analyis we can remove it from the data.
+9% of the variable "card" are empty.
+However, this variable will not conttribute to our analyis, so we can remove it from the data.

 Data conversion